codegencrusaders/codegencrusaders.github.io/README.md

 ## Website

 The project website is hosted on GitHub Pages and serves as a platform to share our findings, methodology, and insights.

+### Website Links and Repository Transfer

+The website at [codegencrusaders.github.io/](https://codegencrusaders.github.io/) is a duplicate that belongs to the user imchaelk.
+The original repository was transferred from imchaelk to another user at the end of the course, and the updated website is now located at [https://domainenguoh.github.io/3group_2024/](https://domainenguoh.github.io/3group_2024/).

 ### Web Attribution